awsdocs/amazon-emr-release-guide/doc_source/emr-configure-apps-create-cluster.md

 --instance-type m5.xlarge --instance-count 3 --configurations file://./configurations.json
 ```

-## Supply a Configuration Using the Java SDK when You Create a Cluster<a name="emr-configure-apps-create-cluster-sdk"></a>
+## Supply a configuration using the Java SDK when you create a cluster<a name="emr-configure-apps-create-cluster-sdk"></a>

 The following program excerpt shows how to supply a configuration using the AWS SDK for Java\.